0xorz/2-Distributed-Crawler/README.md

 ```

 2. Split the list into chunks: The first argument is the file.
 The second argument is the number of chunks.
+urls.csv will be splited in 10 csv files under chunks/.

 ```
 python3 split.py urls.csv 10